TimothyByrd/ChaosHelper/README.md

 If you need to set a custom value, take a screenshot of your stash tab,then open the screen shot in a program like IrfanView.
 Make a select rectangle over the grid part of the tab, and determine the X,Y,Height,Width of the selection.
 You can test the values by typing 't' in the ChaosHelper console to execute the test pattern command.

-`highlightColors` ([ "0xffffff", "0xffff00", "0x00ff00", "0x0000ff" ]) is an array of color values (as strings)
-to specify stash highlight colours for armour/weapons, helmets/gloves/boots, belts, and rings/amulets, respectively.
-There must be four colors in the array and they must be hex number strings of the forms "0xRRGGBB".

 ## Troubleshooting
 <a name="h08" />